pantamallion/SYNister/README.md

 More examples of valid input folders and constrcution files can be seen in /src/SYNister/Example/ConstructionFiles
 ### Outputs
-explain
+SYNister will output a single .doc of labsheets to be completed in order for the given folder of construction files.
+Some values (mainly labels and some locations) will be left blank for the user to fill in. **All** prefilled fields should be double-checked, but the field of main concern are flagged with “[VERIFY].”

+Note: The inventory will *not* be updated automatically, and so should be manually editted.

-More examples of outputs can be seen in /src/SYNister/Example/Output
+Examples of outputs can be seen in /src/SYNister/Example/Output
 ## Troubleshooting
 Error messages displayed under button
 ![error](/READMEphotos/interface_error.png)